Performance Breakdown

 Cleaning Performance

-To see how well the Shark ION P50 cleans floors, I put it through our standard tests on various debris types such as Fruit loops, quaker oats, coffee grounds, quinoa, and pet litter.
+To assess the Shark ION P50’s cleaning performance, I subjected it to our standard tests using various debris types, including Fruit Loops, Quaker Oats, coffee grounds, quinoa, and pet litter.

-The duo clean head did an excellent job across the board from extra-large stuff like Fruit loops to dust.
+The duo cleaned the head and did an excellent job on extra-large items, such as Fruit Loops, to dust.
 It was able to pick nearly everything in its path.

 First, let’s look at the overall scores.

-It did well in all of the cleaning tests, with scores of at least 98%.
-It did predictability better at hard floors since the Duo Clean works best on this surface.
+It performed well in all cleaning tests, achieving scores of at least 98%.
+It predicted predictability better on hard floors, as the Duo Clean works best on this surface.

-And it wasn’t too shabby on carpets as it did very well at both surface and deep cleaning tests.
+And it wasn’t too shabby on carpets, as it did very well at surface and deep cleaning tests.

-Even with the large debris tests, it did not have clogging issues as the nozzle had ample clearance to fit these debris types.
+Even with extensive debris tests, it did not experience clogging issues, as the nozzle had ample clearance to accommodate these debris types.

 Hard Floor Results

-The beauty of the Duo Clean head is its versatility in cleaning different types of surfaces without the need to swap tools.
+The beauty of the Duo Clean head lies in its versatility, allowing for the cleaning of various surfaces without the need to swap tools.
 It is one of the best innovations in the last decade for cleaning hard floors.

 As you can see in the results, the duo clean nozzle did very well on hard surfaces.
 It was nearly perfect in all of the tests.
-Just make sure to use the hard floor setting, or the soft roller will spin too fast and scatter debris forward.
+Use the hard floor setting, or the soft roller will spin too fast and scatter debris.

-If you live in a dusty area, the P50 will help keep the floor free from dust buildup.
-The LED headlights help greatly at tracking dust, especially under furniture.
+The P50 will help keep the floor free from dust buildup if you live in a dusty area.
+The LED headlights help greatly in tracking dust, especially under furniture.

 Sand on Hard Floor Test

-One of the DuoClean nozzle’s greatest strengths is its ability to clean sand on hard floors without splattering it forward, which can be a problem with other brands using a single roller.
+One of the DuoClean nozzle’s greatest strengths is its ability to clean sand on hard floors without splattering it forward, a problem that can occur with other brands using a single roller.

 The roller part doesn’t spin as rapidly, only enough to pick up debris.
 It’s a big reason why it’s my go-to vacuum for cleaning hard surfaces in my home.